 Why Are They Out Of Money?

 Right now, banks don’t have ANY spare cash to put on the table because the minimum “cash on hand” requirements are already being pushed to their limits due to the collapsing value of their mortgages.
-Basically, if a bank can show the federal government that they have $20b in assets, they need to keep a certain amount of cash on hand to cover those assets.2 However, high-risk assets force the banks to have more cash on hand.
+Basically, if a bank can show the federal government that they have $20b in assets, they need to keep a certain amount of cash on hand to cover those assets. ((See the Wikipedia article on fractional-reserve banking.))
+However, high-risk assets force the banks to have more cash on hand.
 So if a bank has lots of low-risk assets, they only need a low amount of cash.
 Lots of high-risk assets means they need a high amount of cash.

 Now that their assets have all be redefined as high-risk, banks are finding themselves in the position of needing more and more cash—they’re actually getting steamrolled.
 For every mortgage that’s gone bad, they need that much more cash in their account.